 \

-\textbf{Remark:} We point out that in many references in the literature, a slightly different definition of cylindrical almost complex structures is used: instead of demanding that $\overline{J}$ satisfies \eqref{eq18} and \eqref{eq19}, the stronger condition that $\overline{J}$ coincides with $J^{\pm} \in \mathcal{J}( \lambda^{\pm}) \ \mbox{in the region} \ W^{\pm}$ is required.
+\textbf{Remark:} In many references in the literature, a slightly different definition of asymptotically cylindrical almost complex structures is used: instead of demanding that $\overline{J}$ satisfies \eqref{eq18} and \eqref{eq19}, the stronger condition that $\overline{J}$ coincides with $J^{\pm} \in \mathcal{J}( \lambda^{\pm}) \ \mbox{in the region} \ W^{\pm}$ is required.
 We need to consider this more relaxed definition of cylindrical almost complex structures when we study the cobordism maps for strip Legendrian contact homologies.